-The international research evidence is comprehensive as to why children in conflict with the law require a tailored approach, which must be developmentally, trauma, and systemically informed.
-This is particularly important when considering depriving children of their liberty, as a significant proportion have often been victims of abuse, trauma, and neglect, with high rates of substance and alcohol misuse, child protection involvement and school exclusion (Jesuit Social Services, 2013).
-In addition, they have often experienced a higher frequency of adverse childhood experiences (ACEs), with Vaswani (2014, 2018) finding a higher prevalence of traumatic bereavements in children and young people held in HMYOI Polmont than children in the general population.
-This understanding of the level of exposure to trauma and adversity (see Section 5) as well as the intersectionality of factors such as poverty is further reinforced through evidence from the Scottish Secure Care Census (Gibson, 2020, 2021), and snapshots from Scottish Prison Service (SPS) records (Scottish Government, 2022c):
+International literature provides comprehensive evidence as to why children in conflict with the law require a tailored approach that is developmentally, trauma, and systemically informed (McLachlan, 2024; Mooney et al., 2024; Utting & Woodall, 2022; Willoughby et al., 2024).
+This is particularly important when considering depriving children of their liberty, as a significant proportion have often been victims of abuse, trauma, and neglect, with high rates of substance and alcohol misuse, child protection involvement and school exclusion (Paterson-Young, 2021; Whitelaw & Gibson, 2023).
+In addition, they have often experienced a higher frequency of adverse childhood experiences (ACEs) (Gibson, 2022; Vaswani, 2018a), with a higher prevalence of traumatic bereavements in children and young people held in HMYOI Polmont than children in the general population (Vaswani, 2018b, 2018c).
+This understanding of the level of exposure to trauma and adversity (see Section 5), as well as the intersectionality of factors such as poverty is further illustrated by data gathered through a census of children within secure care (Gibson, 2020, 2021) and snapshots from Scottish Prison Service (SPS) records (Scottish Government, 2022b):